sherlyc/gp1/README.md

 1) MVP - create a list: with the options to View All Tasks, Add task, remove task, set priority and set status.

+2) Stretch :
-2) Stretch a) sort list tasks by priorities
+           a) sort list tasks by priorities

            b) edit task

            c) add project/category

+3) Streeetch:
-3) Streeetch a) sort - by list, done, still to do, in progress.
+           a) sort - by list, done, still to do, in progress.

            b) sort by project/category/owner